 What is Apache Spark?

 Apache Spark is a unified analytics engine for large-scale data processing.
 Spark provides an interface for programming entire clusters with implicit data parallelism and fault tolerance.

 It can run in Hadoop clusters through YARN or Spark’s standalone mode, and it can process data in HDFS, HBase, Cassandra, Hive, and any Hadoop Input Format.
 It is designed to perform both batch processing (similar to MapReduce) and new workloads like streaming, interactive queries, and machine learning.

 Presto vs Hive vs Spark: The Comparison

-- All three projects are community-driven open-source software released under the Apache License.
+- All three projects – Presto, Hive, and Spark – are community-driven open-source software, with the latter two released under the Apache License.

 - They are distributed “Big Data” software frameworks

 - BI tools connect to them using JDBC/ODBC